indeedeng/imhotep-builder-jira/README.md

+Archived 8/16/21

 Jira Actions Imhotep Builder

-## NOTE: Indeed has discontinued supporting this project.
-Archiving will take place on 8/16/21.
-## If you are interested in taking over as the Maintainer, please contact Indeed at opensource@indeed.com

 The Jira Actions Imhotep Builder is a command line tool designed to create an Imhotep index from actions taken in an instance of JIRA.
 Each document in an index is a single action (create, update, or comment) taken on an issue.
 It does this by asking the API for each issue